terraform-google-modules/terraform-example-foundation/2-environments/README.md

    ```
    git clone <YOUR_NEW_REPO-2-environments>
    ```
 1. Navigate into the repo and change to a non-production branch.
+All subsequent steps assume you are running them from the gcp-environments directory.
+If you run them from another directory, adjust your copy paths accordingly.

    ```
    cd YOUR_NEW_REPO_CLONE-2-environments
    git checkout -b plan